 On 9 November 1902 the trans-Tasman steamer Elingamite was wrecked on West Island, with the loss of 45 lives.
 A large cargo of gold bullion went down with the ship, but much of it was later recovered.

-Narrow inlet south of Pārengarenga Harbour, on the east side of the peninsula.
-The Wagener, Subritzky and Yates families farmed and traded around both harbours in the 19th century.
+Narrow inlet south of Pārengarenga Harbour, on the eastern side of the peninsula.
+The Wagener, Subritzky and Yates families farmed and traded around both harbours in the late 19th century.
 The Subritzky homestead, a relic of this period, is at Houhora Heads.